Security Awareness Training: What It Is and Why It's Critical

-To make it meaningful, provide real-world examples and stories, such as the 2018 Verizon data breach, that are relevant and relatable to their work experience.
+To make it meaningful, provide real-world examples and stories, such as those found in the annual Verizon Data Breach Investigations Report (DBIR), that are relevant and relatable to their work experience.
 Training that presents scenarios that employees will encounter in their workday and home life makes the lessons real and not just a list of rules to follow.

 This approach helps build critical thinking skills and promotes how to think about approaching a risk and not simply “do this, don’t do that.”